-An integrated graphics card is an essential component required to send the video signals to the display from the motherboard’s video output ports.
+An integrated graphics card is essential to send the video signals to the display from the motherboard’s output ports.

-In case if your PC does not have an integrated graphics card, you will most certainly need to invest in a dedicated graphics card for connecting your monitor display.
+If your PC does not have an integrated graphics card, you must invest in a dedicated graphics card for connecting your monitor display.

-So as far as the question, do motherboards have integrated graphics card goes, the answer is No!
+So as far as whether motherboards have integrated graphics cards go, the answer is No!
 Modern commercial motherboards DO NOT feature an integrated graphics card or any onboard graphics processing chip.

-Instead, on modern computers, the integrated graphics card is found on a CPU NOT the motherboard.
+Instead, the integrated graphics card is found on a CPU, NOT the motherboard on modern computers.

-Therefore, motherboards now rely on the CPU to power up its video output function.
+Therefore, motherboards now rely on the CPU to power up their video output function.
 However, not all CPUs feature an integrated graphics card either.
-In case if your CPU lacks an iGPU, again, the video output ports on your motherboard will not work!
+If your CPU lacks an iGPU, the video output ports on your motherboard will again not work!

 The Importance of an Integrated Graphics Card

-One of the most important functions of an integrated graphics card is that it powers the rear video output ports that you find on the back I/O panel of your motherboard.
+One of the essential functions of an integrated graphics card is that it powers the rear video output ports you find on the back I/O panel of your motherboard.

-Without an integrated graphics card, the DVI, VGA and HDMI ports found on the motherboard, as labelled above for instance, would simply not work.
+Without an integrated graphics card, the DVI, VGA, and HDMI ports found on the motherboard, as labeled above, would not work.

-If you were to connect your monitor to any of these ports on a PC without an integrated graphics card, you would see nothing on the monitor display.
+If you connected your monitor to any of these ports on a PC without an integrated graphics card, you would see nothing on the monitor display.

-Hence, on a PC without an integrated graphics, you would be compelled to invest on a dedicated graphics card instead for video output.
+Hence, on a PC without integrated graphics, you would be compelled to invest in a dedicated graphics card instead of video output.

 Can be Used for Gaming

-Other than powering up the video output ports, a good integrated graphics card can also be used for casual gaming.
+Besides powering up the video output ports, an excellent integrated graphics card can also be used for casual gaming.

 Do Motherboards have Integrated Graphics?